 Are You a Candidate for Laser Eye Surgery?

 Here are some preliminary screening factors that you will want to consider.
-But, the only true way to know if you’re a candidate for laser eye surgery is to schedule a free evaluation with our experienced team of specialists.
+But, the only true way to know if you are a candidate for laser eye surgery is to schedule a free consultation with our experienced team of specialists.
 But to get you started, read on for some basic considerations you’ll need to know.

 Will Eye Health and Prescription Affect My Candidacy?